himanshugarg/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_getting_started/index.md

 > **Note:** In JSX, React components and HTML elements must have closing slashes.
 Writing just `<App>` or just `<img>` will cause an error.

-[Service workers](/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) are interesting pieces of code that help application performance and allow features of your web applications to work offline, but they're not in scope for this article.
+The [reportWebVitals()](https://create-react-app.dev/docs/measuring-performance) function allows you to measure the performance of your web page on the user's device, but it is not in scope for this article.
 You can delete line 5, as well as most of the code below it.

 Your final `index.js` file should look like this: